 - A student refuses or is unable to cooperate with a recommended evaluation or treatment procedure.

 It is the student’s responsibility to comply with all treatment recommendations and where insufficient treatment options exist on campus to identify and obtain community treatment to manage their own health.
-Upon the recommendations of a qualified health professional who has evaluated a student, the Vice President for Student Life and Dean of Students makes the final decision regarding approval of a Required Medical Withdrawal for health reasons.
+Upon the recommendations of a qualified off campus health professional who has evaluated a student, the Associate Dean/Director of Health Services or designee makes the final decision regarding approval of a Required Medical Withdrawal for health reasons.
 The Vice President for Student Life and Dean of Students reviews the recommendation to ensure that procedures were followed to protect the student’s rights.
 The student will be given oral notification of the decision immediately to be followed by appropriate written notification.